 powercfg -attributes SUB_BUTTONS 99ff10e7-23b1-4c07-a9d1-5c3206d741b4 -ATTRIB_HIDE

-Now, navigate to the Power Options window again and check whether it is showing the “Lid Open Action” under the “Power buttons and lid” category.
+On restart, navigate to the Power Options window again and check whether it is showing the “Lid Open Action” under the “Power buttons and lid” category.

-If you ever need to hide the “Lid Open Action” option, then simply open an elevated command prompt and type the following command-line.
+If you ever need to hide the “Lid Open Action” option, then simply open an elevated command prompt and type the following command line.

 powercfg -attributes SUB_BUTTONS 99ff10e7-23b1-4c07-a9d1-5c3206d741b4 +ATTRIB_HIDE